inevolin/ipfs-file-encryption/README.md

 5. Decrypts the file data using the decrypted key from step 3 and the IV value.

 #### notes
-We use both RSA and AES algorithms: RSA can only encrypt a limited amount of data, no longer than its key size, thus we us it to encrypt the AES's secret key.
-Then the symmetrical AES strategy is used for encrypting potentially large amounts of data, the file data itself.
+We use both RSA and AES algorithms: RSA can only encrypt a limited amount of data, no longer than its key size, thus we use it to encrypt the AES's secret key.
+Then the symmetrical AES strategy is used for encrypting potentially large amounts of data, i.e. the file's data itself.

 You could use AES solely as well for simplicity reasons.
-However the advantage of having RSA included is that we can generate many RSA decryption keys (= private key) for end-users whilst having only one encryption key (= public key); instead of sharing just one key with all of the users.
+However the advantage of having RSA included is that we can generate many RSA decryption keys (= private keys) for end-users whilst having only one encryption key (= public key); instead of sharing just one key with all of the users.

 Further developments are definitely possible and in some cases encouraged.